kruebling/pizzafinal/README.md

-# _Ping-Pong_
+# _Pizza Order_

-## _August 18th 2017_
+## _August 29th 2017_

 ## By _**Keegan Ruebling**_

 ## Description

-_this website takes user input, lists every number below the input number, and replaces listed digits with "ping, pong, or ping-pong". <https://kruebling.github.io/pingpong/>_
+_this website takes user input, calculates an order price based of the selections of the user, and returns a final price". <https://kruebling.github.io/pizzafinal/>_

 ## Setup/Installation Requirements